 The Procedure of Toxic Filling Removal

-- We keep an amalgam filling cool during the whole procedure.
+- We keep a dental amalgam filling cool during the whole procedure.
 This helps reduce the amount of toxic vapor released.

 - A high-volume evacuator system is used to gather all particles of mercury vaporization that can be harmful for both the patient and the dentist.